3 Ninjas (film): Cast

+Production

+South Korean filmmaker Shin Sang-ok and his wife Choi Eun-hee moved to Los Angeles in 1989 after living under the protection of the Central Intelligence Agency for the past three years following his escape from North Korea.
+Shin got the idea for 3 Ninjas after repeatedly watching Home Alone and developed a desire to do something similar and incorporate martial arts.
+Shin, who had taken the anglicized name Simon Sheen developed the story with his writing partner Kenny Kim before writing the first draft in Korean before translating it to English.
+An additional rewrite was performed by Edward Emanuel to tailor the film for American audiences.
+Over 100 children from various martial arts competitions auditioned for the lead roles in the film before Michael Treanor, Max Elliott Slade, and Chad Power were cast, and along with Victor Wong underwent several weeks worth of training in Tai chi and usage of martial arts weapons.
+Walt Disney Pictures acquired distribution rights to the film for $2 million and retitled it from 3 Ninja Kids to 3 Ninjas.
+Jon Turteltaub recalled his time working on the film positively and became friends with Shin during production, however Turtletaub did note some eccentricities such as their first meeting where he was discussing the script with Shin through a translator with Turtletaub inquiring if Shin had fallen asleep only to be corrected by the translator that Shin was thinking.

+Release

 International version

 The international cut of the film features a number of small parts of scenes that were cut from the film for its American release, most likely to ensure a PG rating.
 Among the cut scenes are (not all-inclusive): extra footage of Snyder's escape in which he discovers the money during the sting to be a fake while confronting two FBI agents whom he promptly defeats; a scene in which Fester fires a gun in the convenience store while Hammer and Marcus tie up the clerk behind the counter; a scene in which Fester gets the Douglas family address from Brown; additional footage of Grandpa trailing Snyder to his ship hideout; numerous small portions of the scene where the kidnappers invade the Douglas household, including Colt beating them after covering them under a tarp in the room being renovated; a scene of Fester asking his uncle (Brown) if he can be paid; extra sarcastic dialogue while the boys are locked up in Snyder's ship; and an extended scene in which the boys are reunited with Grandpa.
 Additionally, in the international version, the boys lose the basketball challenge and their bikes, so the film ends with a scene in which Rocky fights one of the bullies to get them back.
 The international cut is available on Vudu and can be purchased on Prime Video.

 Reception

-As of 2020, the film has a 32% rating on Rotten Tomatoes, based on 22 reviews.
-The site's consensus reads: "3 Ninjas might be exciting enough for younger action enthusiasts, but they deserve better -- and there's no shortage of superior options to choose from".
-Stephen Holden of The New York Times said that "the film can't seem to make up its mind whether it wants to be a comedy, a fantasy or an adventure film" and that "beneath all the excitement, the message that 3 Ninjas conveys is anything but reassuring".
-It did attain a favorable response from Kevin Thomas of the Los Angeles Times, who said that "although their attention may wander, parents can be grateful that there's some substance as well as fun in this Disney release, for martial arts is presented as a matter of defense rather than aggression, emphasizing that it is a matter of mind and spirit as well as body and requiring resourcefulness and discipline".
-Later on, it would receive a cult following for its camp factor and spawned three less-successful sequels 3 Ninjas Kick Back, 3 Ninjas Knuckle Up, and 3 Ninjas: High Noon at Mega Mountain.